contao/docs/docs/dev/framework/security/data_container.md

 Since contao 5 data container permissions can be set by data container voters.
 This replaces the "checkPermission" onload callbacks that were used in Contao 4 and before.

 Contao comes with an bundles abstract class [AbstractDataContainerVoter](https://github.com/contao/contao/blob/5.3/core-bundle/src/Security/Voter/DataContainer/AbstractDataContainerVoter.php).
-A class extending it is able to voter for data container actions.
+A class extending it is able to vote for data container actions.
 See following example:

 ```php
 <?php